HouseElves/kanji_time_public/docs/source/README.rst

 Simplicity, ease of use, and most of all, utility are the driving forces behind the Kanji Time design philosophy.

-The net result is robust, reusable platform for framing text and vector graphics on a page, automatically laying out framed page elements, and paginatating the output -- all while keeping code that generates a report completely isolated from the code in these supporting presentation artifacts.
+The net result is a robust, reusable platform for framing text and vector graphics on a page, automatically laying out framed page elements, and paginating the output -- all while keeping code that generates a report completely isolated from the code in these supporting presentation artifacts.

 This isolation enables Kanji Time to use Python's dynamic module loading capabilities so that adding a new report is as simple as *dropping in and whitelisting the Python package that generates it.*